History of ME/CFS

 Myalgic encephalomyelitis/chronic fatigue syndrome (ME/CFS) has a long history with an evolution in medical understanding, diagnoses and social perceptions.

-In the early 19th century, the diagnosis of neuresthenia, which had overlaps with current ME/CFS criteria, was popular.
+In the early 19th century, the diagnosis of neuresthenia ('nerve weakness'), which had overlaps with current ME/CFS criteria, was popular.
 Various outbreaks of similar enigmatic disease occurred in the early 20th century, variably known as atypical poliomyelitis, Akureyri disease, or epidemic neuromyasthenia.

-After an outbreak in the Royal Free Hospital in London, the disease became known as benign myalgic encephalomyelitis.
-Controversy erupted when psychiatrists who had not spoken to any of the patients called the outbreak a case of "mass hysteria".
-The first case definition of ME was published in 1986, and the first definition of CFS in 1988.
+After an outbreak in the Royal Free Hospital in London in the mid-20th century, the disease became known as benign myalgic encephalomyelitis.
+The benign was later dropped, and this became the first case definition of ME, published in 1956.
+Controversy erupted when psychiatrists in 1970, who had not spoken to any of the patients, called the outbreak a case of "mass hysteria".
+The first definition of chronic fatigue syndrome (CFS) was published in 1988.

 Timeline

 19th century

 Several descriptions of illness resembling ME/CFS have been reported for at least 200 years.

 In the 19th century, neurologist George Miller Beard popularised the concept of neurasthenia, with symptoms including fatigue, anxiety, headache, impotence, neuralgia and depression.
 This concept remained popular well into the 20th century, eventually coming to be seen as a behavioural rather than physical condition, with a diagnosis that excluded postviral syndromes.
 Neurasthenia has largely been abandoned as a medical diagnosis.
 The ICD-10 system of the World Health Organization categorized neurasthenia under (F48 Other neurotic disorders) which specifically excluded chronic fatigue syndrome.
 The current version of ICD, ICD-11, does not include neurasthenia and "deprecates" its use.